 All students are encouraged to meet with a counselor.
 After completing orientation to discuss course selection.
 Students, with the assistance of a counselor, are encouraged to plan a program of study that will follow their education plan.
-In addition, counselors are available all year from 8:00AM to 4:00PM and evening hours during the first week prior to registration and the first week of classes.
+In addition, counselors are available all year from 8:00AM to 4:00PM.
 If you have further questions, contact the Counseling Office at 530.251.8842.